 Not for this however are their actions disorganised, devoid of internal logic or lacking in a well-defined minoritarian aspect.
 To state otherwise would be to deny reality.
 Today, at a time of a lowering of the level of the clash, the exploited's tendency to self-organise is fairly modest.
 It appears here and there, gives a sign of itself sporadically, but it is certainly not one of the most obvious conditions of the movement as a whole.
 Not for this do anarchists adapt to the situation by talking of a supine acceptation of the conditions of the clash in act.
 They often face the current situation in a clearcut way, trying to fight against it.
-They confront the exploited with their responsibilities, pointing out their mistakes, showclandestine organisation or strategic errors in the use of the method of armed struggle.
+They confront the exploited with their responsibilities, pointing out their mistakes, showing up the betrayals in course, doing actions in place of the exploited who are numbed by the tricks of power.